heroiclabs/nakama/install/docker/README.md

 ## Build and deploy the Docker image

-#### You can use the makefile to build, tag and release Docker images.
-The following is the manual way of doing achieving the same result.
+You can use the Makefile to build Docker images.
+These steps show a manual way to create your own Docker images of Nakama server.

 1. To build the image locally.
 Setup a local copy of the codebase.
 Run the following command (in the same directory as this README):